valentincostea180/trivia/README.md

-For an online competition aimed at registering startup ideas, I developed an interactive quiz website centered around a personal business concept - an A.I. social enterprise.
-The website was crafted using JavaScript, CSS, and HTML, incorporating several key features to enhance user engagement and functionality.

-The quiz website employs localStorage to ensure that user progress and scores are preserved across sessions, allowing for a seamless and personalized experience.
-It uses JSON fetching to randomize quiz questions, providing varied and dynamic content to keep users engaged.
-Additionally, the website is designed with responsiveness in mind, ensuring compatibility and a smooth user experience across a range of devices.
+# 🧠 AI Startup Quiz Website

+An interactive quiz website built for an online startup competition, based on a personal **AI social enterprise concept**.

+## 📌 Overview

+The project presents a quiz experience that introduces users to the idea through dynamic questions, while maintaining progress and engagement across sessions.

+## ⚙️ Features

+* Dynamic quiz with randomized questions (JSON)
+* Progress and score saving using `localStorage`
+* Responsive design for multiple devices
+* Interactive UI built with HTML, CSS, and JavaScript

+## ▶️ How to Run

+1. Open the project in a browser
+2. Start the quiz
+3. Progress and scores are saved automatically

+## 🧠 Concepts Used

+* DOM manipulation
+* Fetching and using JSON data